Why study abroad?

 Some majors in the college have agreements that allow students to study for a semester or an academic year at a partner institution abroad where classes are normally taught in English.
 Exchange programs are limited to smaller numbers of students (usually two per semester) and provide the additional advantages of a more independent experience abroad with a higher level of cultural immersion.
 Students pay ISU tuition and fees when participating, and credits are transferred back to ISU from the host institution.
 Students from the partner institution will travel to Ames to study while ISU students are abroad.

-College of Design Rome Program: Graphic Design majors participate in the program during the fall of the fourth year.
-During this semester, you will be able to fulfill degree requirements, including studio (ArtGR 470), studio option (ArtGR 475 or ArtGR 484), art history (Art H 492) and an ArtIS studio.
+College of Design Rome Program: Landscape Architecture majors participate in the program during the spring of the fourth year.
+During this semester, you will be able to fulfill professional elective degree requirements.

 Short-Term Faculty-Led Option